Criticism of the BBC: Transphobia

 The BBC has been accused of being institutionally transphobic by politicians, journalists and the LGBT community.

 In June 2020, a letter to expressing "serious concerns" about BBC coverage of transgender issues was sent to BBC News editor director Kamal Ahmed.
 The letter was signed by 150 people including MPs Crispin Blunt, Kirsty Blackman and Stewart McDonald.
 The letter complained that the BBC had engaged in "institutional discrimination" and had mishandled its obligation to balanced reporting in its coverage of stories about transgender issues.
 It claimed that BBC coverage included contributions from inappropriately hostile sources in a way that was not in keeping with the BBC's coverage of issues affecting other minority groups and that "anti-trans journalists (...) are given free rein to take potshots at trans people".

 In October 2020, the BBC issued updated impartiality rules to its News staff which were criticised for treating LGBT+ rights issues as political matters on which BBC journalists and staff should not publicly take issues when acting in a personal capacity.
 Staff were also told that attending Pride events and supporting transgender rights could break impartiality requirements.
 Gay Times claimed that this cast LGBT+ identities as intrinsically political and called the guidelines "transphobia in sheep's clothing".

-The BBC has also been criticised for allowing contributors to misgender transgender people without challenge and for removing all transgender support groups from its Advice Line pages.
+The BBC has also been criticised for removing all transgender support groups from its Advice Line pages.

 In October 2021, an article published by BBC News under the title "'We're being pressured into sex by some trans women'" received substantial criticism as transphobic by the LGBT community, transgender-related charities, journalists, and BBC staff.
 Particular focus was put on the use of one source: cisgender lesbian adult film star Lily Cade, who the BBC had been informed prior to publication had been accused of multiple sexual assaults, and days after the article was published Cade wrote a blog post calling for the "lynching" of specific trans women.
 An open letter urging retraction gathered 20,000 signatures, while multiple protests took place outside BBC offices.
 Although the BBC article claims that several prominent transgender women were contacted for the story and "none of them wanted to speak to" the BBC journalist Caroline Lowbridge, transgender adult performer Chelsea Poe stated that this is "completely untrue", and that the interview she had with the journalist was excluded from the story, a claim supported by PinkNews's review of correspondence between Poe and Lowbridge, as well as a BBC source who said that Poe's interview was excluded due to an editorial decision that it lacked relevance.